studio14/code-with-engineering-playbook/agile-development/team-agreements/working-agreements/readme.md

 - We make sure everyone's voice is heard, listened to
 - We show all team members equal respect
 - We pair-program as often as possible
-- We make sure to spread our expertise and skills in the team, so no single person is relied on for one skill
+- When possible, we make sure to spread our expertise and skills in the team, so no single person is relied on for one skill
-- All times below are listed in CET

 ## Communication